nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `cancel INDEX dt/DATE st/START_TIME`

 * Cancels a regular lesson for the student at the specified `INDEX`.
-The index refers to the index number showin in the displayed student list.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
+* Cancelled lessons are shared across students in the same group.
 * `DATE` must be written in the format `DD-MM-YYYY` for the command to parse the input properly.
 * `DATE` must fall on the student's regular lesson `DAY`, and `START_TIME` must match the student's lesson `START_TIME`.